Plastics, Water and the Environment

 We believe that sedimentology can provide valuable insights to guide future microplastics research.
 To advance our understanding of the comparability of natural sediments with microplastics, we took an interdisciplinary look at the existing literature describing particle properties, transport processes, sampling techniques and ecotoxicology.
 Based on our analysis, we define seven research goals that are essential to improve our understanding of microplastics and can be tackled by learning from natural sediment research, and identify relevant tasks to achieve each goal.
 Sounds interesting?
 Click here to read more!

-Settling and Rising Behaviour of Microplastics in a stable water column
+Settling and Rising Behaviour of Micro- and Macroplastics in a stable water column

-The settling and rising behaviour of microplastic particles highly influences the transport behaviour in rivers and is thus a very important variable for hydro numerical simulations.
+The settling and rising behaviour of plastic particles highly influences the transport behaviour in rivers and is thus a very important variable for hydro numerical simulations.
 We have looked at the settling and rising behaviour of virgin and weathered microplastics and compared the results to the basics from natural sediment transport.
+Additionally, we studied the settling and rising velocities of common macroplastic foils, as their vertical transport behaviour differs significantly from other micro- and macroplastic particles.

 Erosion Behaviour of Microplastics from different sediments